Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission

 The next product is the complete opposite of the one above because this time your kids will have to share.
-There is one canopy, one bar, one basket and it is up to you if you think this makes life easier or not.
+There is one canopy, one bar, one large storage basket and it is up to you if you think this makes life easier or not.
 There are definitely plenty of positive reviews about the features and design.

-Key benefits here include the one-handed folding system, the large wheels for extra sturdiness and the average width of 30 inches.
+Key benefits here include the one-handed folding system, the large wheels for extra sturdiness, and the average width of 30 inches.
 This shouldn’t be too difficult to handle.
 I also like that the company was still able to include an independent recline function so your kids can rest or sit up as they need to.

 One issue I want to point out here lies with the cup and phone holders.
 They are too small.
 One parent likens the cup holder to a water bottle holder and says that it isn’t great for their insulated coffee mug.
-This doesn’t bode well for those of us trying to do our bit for the planet with our over-sized reusable cups.
+This doesn’t bode well for those of us trying to do our bit for the planet with our oversized reusable cups.

 Next, I want to highlight a product that is still on the must-have wish lists of parents, despite being a 2016 model.
 I can see why this so appealing if you have two young kids.
-As with my first choice in this guide, there is attention to detail with the window on the canopy, the quick-fold system and the use of front suspension.
+As with my first choice in this guide, there is attention to detail with the window on the canopy, the quick-fold system, and the use of front wheel suspension.

 I also like the fact that kids can get pretty comfortable here thanks to the “near lat” recline of 150 degrees.
 This is one of the flattest out there and should be helpful when one child needs a good nap.
 Another bonus here is the choice of colors, as many of these double strollers are pretty bland.
-If that “slimming” all-black look bores you then you can get something brighter with reds, blues and more.
+If that “slimming” all-black look bores you then you can get something brighter with reds, blues, and more.

 The downside here is the cost.
 This is the most expensive here and is considerably more so than some of the more basic choices.
 It doesn’t help that they sell any cup holders and trays that we might want separately.
 It is up to you whether you think there is still enough value for money here.

 The cost of the Baby Jogger City above means that I want to talk about this model next.
 This Baby Trend stroller is a much cheaper option with a cute design.
 There are some nice features here that should make this a user-friendly choice.
-This includes the free-standing fold, the individual baskets under the seats, individual canopies and light aluminum frame.
+This includes the free-standing fold, the individual baskets under the seats, individual canopies, and light aluminum frame.
 This all shows that you don’t have to break your budget to get something with a decent specification.

 There is a sense of familiarity and simplicity to this stroller that will appeal to parents that don’t want to get something too complicated.
-New parents shouldn’t feel too overwhelmed here because of the size and the standard features.
+New parents shouldn’t feel too overwhelmed here because of the size and standard features.